EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 As part of my module redevelopment for Contaminant Hydrogeology and Groundwater Remediation and Hydrosystems Engineering and Management, I have integrated interactive Jupyter notebooks developed by TU Dresden through the iNUX Europe initiative and <a href="https://gw-project.org/interactive-education/">The Groundwater Project – Interactive Education</a>.
 These notebooks shift traditionally lecture-based content into exploratory, browser-accessible environments where students can interact directly with groundwater models, parameterise scenarios, and visualise results.

-To enable seamless deployment, I configured Moodle shell links through Binder and JupyterHub pipelines, removing the need for local installation or advanced setup.
-This scaffolding supports digital equity and accessibility across diverse student hardware and skill levels.
-The aim is to increase engagement while aligning learning activities with Bloom’s higher-order skills: application, analysis, and evaluation.
+To enable seamless deployment, I initially configured Moodle shell links through Binder and JupyterHub pipelines, removing the need for local installation or advanced setup.
+This scaffolding supports digital equity and accessibility across diverse student hardware and skill levels, while aiming to increase engagement and align learning activities with Bloom’s higher-order skills: application, analysis, and evaluation.

+However, Binder introduces its own usability issues for students.
+Launch times can be slow, and the use of temporary codespaces exposes notebook code by default—often disorienting for students unfamiliar with Jupyter or uninterested in programming structure.
+Students would have to access the menu, collapse all code windows and run all script, which adds uneccsary steps to the intention of the tehcnology: To teach groundwater science.
+The experience lacks the polish needed for performance-focused or non-technical audiences.

+As an altertive I opted to deploy Streamlit versions of the same iNUX models.
+These apps offer faster load times, automatic execution, and a cleaner interface—closer to a scientific calculator than a notebook shell.
+For many students, this format reduces friction and keeps focus on conceptual reasoning rather than tool navigation.

 The notebooks replace multi-step pen-and-paper tasks with responsive tools that allow full control of key variables.
 By doing so, they preserve cognitive rigour while reducing procedural friction, supporting a deeper conceptual grasp of transient flow, sorption, and transport processes.
 Although student-facing use begins in 2025–2026, internal testing has confirmed full compatibility, and I have produced draft screencasts and tutorial guides in preparation for launch.